xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(dkulp) An effect of length 1 frame results in a "position" of NaN which can really mess up a lot of effects.
 4.1.2  Jun 4, 2015
     -- enh(gil)   Lots of improvements to cell selection...still need to fix issue with off screen effect selection.
     -- bug(gil)   Add protection around calling cell selection logic with uninitialized values to prevent crashes.